 6.3.2 For asbestos, this ongoing DOC may be one of the following:

-a) acceptable performance of a blind sample (single blind to the analyst) or successful analysis of a blind sample on a similar method using the same technology (e.g., EPA Methods 100.1 and 100.2);
+a) acceptable performance of a blind sample (single blind to the analyst and containing Asbestos) or successful analysis of a blind sample on a similar method using the same technology (e.g., EPA Methods 100.1 and 100.2);

 b) another initial DOC;

-c) at least four (4) consecutive laboratory control samples (LCS) with acceptable levels of precision and accuracy.
+c) four (4) consecutive laboratory control samples (LCS) with acceptable levels of precision and accuracy.
 The laboratory shall determine the acceptable limits for precision and accuracy prior to analysis.
 The laboratory shall tabulate or be able to readily retrieve four (4) consecutive passing LCS or reference sample(s) for each method for each analyst each year; or

 d) a documented process of analyst review using QC samples.
 The QC samples can be reviewed to identify patterns for individuals or groups of analysts and to determine if corrective action or retraining is necessary.